Graph Traversal: BFS and DFS

 However, on directed graphs, DFS classifies each edge into four classes:

-As you can see, with these classifications, DFS can detect both undirected and directed cycles.
-These classifications are also useful in other connectivity/component problems such as detecting strongly connected components in directed graphs and detecting “bridges” in undirected graphs.
+These classifications are not just useful for detecting cycles, but also useful in other more advanced connectivity/component problems such as detecting strongly connected components in directed graphs and detecting “bridges” in undirected graphs.

 (from wikipedia) Edge classification in DFS for directed graph.
 Tree edges (father-to-son) make up the DFS recursion tree; back edges (descent-to-ancestor) detect cycles; forward edges: ancestor-to-descendant; cross edges: cousin-to-cousin.